MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-data-r2dbc-with-azure-mysql.md

 ### Add the reactive MySQL driver implementation

-Open the generated project's *pom.xml* file to add the reactive MySQL driver from [the GitHub r2dbc-mysql repository](https://github.com/mirromutth/r2dbc-mysql).
+Open the generated project's *pom.xml* file to add the reactive MySQL driver from the [r2dbc-mysql repository on GitHub](https://github.com/mirromutth/r2dbc-mysql).

 After the `spring-boot-starter-webflux` dependency, add the following snippet: